forceedge01/sql-api-wrapper/README.md

 If an exact match for a dataMod is not found, the global path set (*) is used.

 - Set the dataMod namespace mapping directly on the context class.
+This way you don't have to set it up for each suite in behat.yml file.

 ```php

 use Genesis\SQLExtensionWrapper\BaseProvider;